-In this video, we'll look at how to apply a table style.
+In this video, we'll look at how to apply a table style to a table.

 Table styles control the look and feel of an Excel Table.